China kicks off reshuffle ahead of leadership handover

 The appointment will allow Hu to retain some political influence after he leaves office.
 He must retire from running the party later this year and from the presidency in early 2013.

-Reuters reported last month that Guo was the favorite for the position.
+Reuters reported last month that Guo was the favourite for the position.

 Guo is now expected to be a shoo-in to join the party's decision-making Politburo during the leadership change at the 18th national party congress later this year.